-A WordPress security scan reviews the files that run your website and detects harmful or potentially harmful code placed by attackers in these files.
-Some scanners also flag potential security vulnerabilities, like weak passwords or outdated files, and provide users with recommendations to fix them.
+A WordPress security scan reviews the files that run your website and detects harmful or potentially harmful code placed by attackers.
+Some scanners also flag potential security vulnerabilities like weak passwords or outdated files, and provide users with recommendations to fix them.

-A thorough scan will check your WordPress core (i.e., the files WordPress itself uses to run), your current theme, and all installed plugins for dangerous code and security vulnerabilities.
-These comprehensive scans are safest, since you never know which part of your website might be affected.
+A thorough security scan will check your WordPress core (the files WordPress itself uses to run), your current theme, and all installed plugins for dangerous code and security vulnerabilities.
+These comprehensive scans are safest since you never know what part of your website could be compromised.

 Why You Should Scan Your WordPress Site

-Cybersecurity should be a top priority for any online presence, since a successful attack could mean disaster for your business growth and reputation.
-It doesn’t help that the battlefield changes so often, with new technologies constantly implemented to both harm and protect innocent website owners.
+Cybersecurity should be a top priority for any website, since a successful attack could mean disaster for your business’s growth and reputation.
+It doesn’t help that the security battlefield changes so often, with new technologies always being implemented to both harm and protect unsuspecting website owners.

-You could review these files yourself, but this would require an unrealistic amount of time, not to mention you risk accidentally damaging your files in the process.
-To clean up your WordPress site and keep it that way, you’ll want to use a scanner.
+You could review your website files for harmful code yourself, but this requires time and expertise that you may not have, not to mention it carries the risk of accidentally damaging your files in the process.
+To clean up your WordPress site and keep it that way, leave it to a proper security scan.

 How to Scan Your WordPress Site for Malware

-As is with most functions in WordPress, you need a plugin designed for WordPress security in order to conduct scans.
-But, not just any plugin will do.
-You need one that’s reputable and properly maintained, since new vulnerabilities are always popping up and require competent developers to patch them.
+As is with many functions in WordPress, you need a plugin designed for WordPress security in order to conduct scans.
+But not just any plugin will do — choose one that’s reputable and properly maintained, since new security vulnerabilities are always popping up and require competent developers to address them.

 Even with the right plugin, security scans are not one-and-done.
-They must be conducted regularly to be effective.
-According to web hosting provider Bluehost, you should scan your website for problems at least once a month, and the frequency of scans will increase based on the popularity and visibility of your website, as well as what content you store online.
-It’s also a good idea to conduct scans after updates to WordPress core or any of your plugins.
+According to web hosting provider Bluehost, you should scan your website for problems at least once a month, and the frequency of scans should increase based on the popularity and visibility of your website, as well as what content you store online.
+It’s also a good idea to conduct a scan after an update to WordPress core, your theme, or any of your plugins.

-Pricing: Defender offers a free version and a paid version for $6 per month.
-Alternatively, you can sign up for a WPMU DEV membership ($19 per month) which grants access to other premium WordPress plugins offered by WPMU Dev.
+Pricing: Defender offers afree version and a paid version for $6 per month.
+Alternatively, you can sign up for a WPMU DEV membership ($19 per month) which grants access to all other premium WordPress plugins offered by WPMU Dev.

-If you manage multiple websites built with WordPress, Wordfence offers the free “Wordfence Central” feature, which allows users to oversee security for all websites using the Wordfence plugin.
+Notable, if you manage multiple websites built with WordPress, Wordfence also offers the free “Wordfence Central” feature, which allows users to oversee security for all websites using the Wordfence plugin.

 Pricing: All In One WP Security & Firewall is free.

-Sucuri is known for its exceptional cybersecurity products and services, including its free WordPress security plugin.
-In addition to free resources like email alerts, WordPress core integrity checks, and guides for a post-hacking scenario, Sucuri’s plugin includes a scanner which detects malware, errors, outdated code, and blacklisting status.
+Sucuri is known for its standout cybersecurity products and services, including its free WordPress security plugin.
+In addition to free resources like email alerts, WordPress core integrity checks, and guides for a post-hacking scenario, Sucuri’s plugin includes a scanner that detects malware, errors, outdated code, and blacklisting status.

-Pricing: Sucuri’s WordPress plugin is free, and integrates with Sucuri’s paid security features.
+Pricing: The Sucuri WordPress plugin is free, and integrates with Sucuri’s paid security features.

-Pricing: Security Ninja offers a free version and a paid version with monthly, annual, and lifetime subscription options.
+Pricing: Security Ninja offers afree version and a paid version with monthly, annual, and lifetime subscription options.
 A paid subscription starts at $49 per month, while lifetime purchases start at $119 for one website.

 There are many plugin options for hardening your WordPress site, and some will certainly work better for your needs than others.
 As with any plugin, take the time to research and weigh your options before settling on one.
 Of course, switching out one for another is okay, too.

-If you use any of the plugins I’ve listed here, be sure to update them when needed and run scans on a regular basis.
+If you use any of the plugins I’ve listed here, be sure to update them when needed and run scans regularly.
 By staying on top of your scanning, you’ll keep a clean website and a clear head.